Sports fans in Massachusetts now have access to a variety of NFL bets with the arrival of online sports betting in MA.

 For example, consider the Week 18 matchup between the New England Patriots and Buffalo Bills this past season.
 The total, or over/under, listed for the game was 44.5 points.
 This means that if you bet on the over, you would have needed both teams to combine for 45 total points in order to win your bet.

 On the other hand, if you bet on the under, you would need the teams to score a combined 44 points or fewer.
 In the end, the game’s final score was 35-23 for a total of 58 points.
 This means that over bettors were victorious.

 You might be wondering why many total lines include a half-point.
 The easy answer is that it ensures there are winners and losers on the bet and no ties.
 If the combined score were to end exactly on the line, that would result in a “push.”
 That would mean all bettors would receive a refund of their initial wagers, with no winners.

 Beyond the pregame betting of old, live betting allows you to wager on over/under bets even if you miss kick-off.
 Most sportsbooks also have total bets for quarters and halves as well.

 In addition, you can also bet on player and team prop totals.
 Player props include betting on whether or not a specific player will go over his total number of passing yards, rushing yards, receptions, or passing touchdowns (among others) in a particular game.
 Popular team prop bets involve betting on a certain team to go over or under their listed point total.

 Who sets NFL over/under lines?

-Sportsbooks employ gambling odds experts and algorithms to break down games, determining how the two teams will play against each other, factoring in outside influences and historical performance, and coming up with a number based on all of their data.
+Sportsbooks employ professional odds experts and algorithms to break down games.
+Together, they aim to determine how the two teams will play against each other.
+Throughout this process, they factor in a number of outside influences and historical performance, and in the end, come up with a number based on all of their collective data.

-Here are some of the data points oddsmakers investigate when creating an NFL football over under line:
+Here are some of the data points professional oddsmakers investigate when creating an NFL totals line: